Portugal Socialists win parliamentary vote | DW | 30.01.2022

 Lisbon University politics professor Antonio Costa Pinto said that governing in such a way would unlikely last until the term expires in 2026.

-Far-right party Chega, meaning "Enough," could emerge as the third largest party in parliament after entering during the last vote in 2019 with a single seat.
+Far-right party Chega, meaning "Enough," has emerged as the third largest party in parliament, having received 7% of votes.
+This is much more than the 1.29% it received in 2019, allowing it to enter parliament with a single seat.

 The country's tourism-dependent economy has been hurt by the ongoing COVID-19 pandemic, key challenges that will confront the country's next ruling coalition.